survivejs/webpack-book/manuscript/04_what_is_webpack.md

 You can use webpack with some other tools.
 It won't solve everything.
 It does solve the problem of bundling, however.
 That's one less worry during development.
 Using *package.json*, `scripts`, and webpack alone takes you far, as we will see soon.

+To summarize:

+* Webpack is a **module bundler**, but you can also use it for simple tasks as well.
+* **Hot Module Replacement** (HMR) helped to popularize webpack.
+It is a feature that can enhance development experience.
+* Webpack relies on a **dependency graph** underneath.
+Webpack will traverse through the source to construct the graph and it uses this information and configuration to generate bundles.
+* Webpack's **configuration** describes how to transform assets of the graphs and what kind of output it should generate.
+A part of this information may be included in the source itself if features like code splitting are used.
+* Webpack can generate **hashes** for filenames allowing you to invalidate bundles as their contents change.
+* Webpack's logic is contained within **loaders** and **plugins**.
+These are called through webpack's configuration.

 In the following chapters, we'll examine webpack in more detail as you will learn to develop a basic development and build configuration.
-The later chapters delve into more advanced topics.
-You can use these building blocks you can use to develop your setup.
+The later chapters continue further and delve into more advanced topics.